-The aim of this one day course is to understand what can be defined as raw data and explore the meaning of the term for manufacturing, laboratory and quality records.
+The aim of this one-day course is to understand what can be defined as raw data and to explore the meaning of the term for manufacturing, laboratory and quality records.
 Is there harmonisation of US and EU GMP regulations?
-For example,
+For example:

 - Records include the raw data which is used to generate other records

 - For electronic records regulated users should define which data are to be used as raw data

 - At least, all data on which quality decisions are based should be defined as raw data

 In the days of harmonisation of regulations how can we reconcile these differences?
 This situation is compounded by the failure of EU GMP to define the term “raw data” in the regulations to help industry plan their approach to meeting these regulatory requirements.

 - Managers and staff from Manufacturing, QC/QA and Analytical Development Laboratories of pharmaceutical companies

 - Contract Research Organisation and Contract Manufacturing Organisation manufacturing, laboratory and QA personnel

 - Auditors (internal and external) responsible for performing self-inspections or external audits and needing to understand and assess data integrity